 SC: It’s now been over 20 years since your book, Inventing the AIDS Virus, was released, and 30 years since your paper “HIV is Not the Cause of AIDS,” appeared in Science (1988).
-Has your position changed in any way in light of recent research?
+Has your position changed in light of recent research?

 PD: No. The “light of recent research” on AIDS has failed to illuminate the HIV-AIDS hypothesis.

 SC: Koch’s postulates have played an important role in microbiology, yet they have major limitations.
 For instance, viral diseases were not yet discovered when Koch formulated his postulates, and there are many viruses that do not cause illness in all infected individuals, a requirement of the first postulate.
 Additionally, the causal agent of cholera, Vibrio cholerae, can be found in both sick and healthy people, invalidating his first postulate.
 How do you reconcile such contradictions?

 PD: Koch never said that the presence of a microbe or virus is sufficient for causation.
 Instead, he postulated that the presence of a microbe or virus was the first of three conditions to be a cause.
 Specifically, it is a probable cause only, if the second and third postulates or conditions are also fulfilled.